 - Tours may be delayed or cancelled due to inclement weather.

-- The café is open and ready to serve you some delicious Southern fare!
+- Star Hill Provisions is open and Wednesday through Sunday to serve you some delicious Southern fare!
 Don't forget to stop by on your next visit.
+(Star Hill Provisions will be closed January 2017 and will re-open in February 2017 at its new location on our distillery grounds)